Cody Speller

-Cody Speller (born May 10, 1994) is a professional Canadian football offensive lineman for the Toronto Argonauts of the Canadian Football League (CFL).
+Cody Speller (born May 10, 1994) is a Canadian former professional football offensive lineman who played in the Canadian Football League (CFL).
 He played CIS football for the McMaster Marauders from 2012 to 2017.

 Professional career

 Winnipeg Blue Bombers

 Speller signed as an undrafted free agent with the Winnipeg Blue Bombers on May 19, 2017.
 He spent training camp with the team and was part of the final cuts when the team released him on June 16, 2017.
 He returned to McMaster for his final year of playing eligibility and was re-signed by the Blue Bombers during the following off-season on December 12, 2017.

 Following training camp in 2018, Speller began the season on the practice roster.
 He then dressed in his first professional football game in the Banjo Bowl on September 8, 2018 against the Saskatchewan Roughriders.
 In total, he dressed in two games in 2018 while also playing in that year's regular season finale.

 Speller competed for a starting position in the interior line as a guard during the 2019 season.
 He played in 13 regular season games and started eight games at guard.
 He then started in the three post-season games that year at centre, including in the 107th Grey Cup, where he won his first Grey Cup championship in the Blue Bombers' win over the Hamilton Tiger-Cats.